hicknhack-software/ansible-buildbot/Readme.md

 * Essentials to configure and run Buildbot installation
 * Buildbot master with inplace configuration
-* Buildbot slaves for Windows and Ubuntu
+* Buildbot worker for Windows and Ubuntu
 * Git support for projects

 Roadmap